mattwondra/mattwondra.github.io/_drafts/first-post.md

 ---
 layout: post
-title:  "Hello, world."
+title:  "Hello, world.
+It's nice to meet you."
 status: "finally has a fancy-pants blog"
-comments: true
+comments: false
 ---

 <p class="standout">Early in my career I knew that I wanted to write.
 Like many young developers, I followed my web heroes’ blogs as they wrote tutorials, code snippets, and web philosophy.</p>